Rear access (via College Lane), 55-57 Katoomba Street, Katoomba

 We’ve teamed up with local not-for-profit social enterprise Farm It Forward to launch a fresh new initiative: a regenerative market garden right in the heart and cultural centre of Katoomba!

-Just up the road from the Co-op and next to the Blue Mountains Cultural Centre and The Carrington hotel gardens (south boundary), our new Market Garden gives fresh life, nourishment and vitality to a site largely-unused in recent years and generously loaned to the project by owner and local, John Lekkas.
+Just up the road from the Co-op and next to the Blue Mountains Cultural Centre and The Carrington hotel (south boundary), our new market garden gives fresh life, nourishment and vitality to a site largely-unused in recent years and generously loaned to the project by owner and Co-op member, John Lekkas.

-The project is coordinated by Farm It Forward, with help from green-thumbed volunteers, and the new edible garden patch will primarily be used to grow super-local produce for our community for sale at the Blue Mountains Food Co-op.
+Coordinated by Farm It Forward, with help from green-thumbed volunteers, the new edible garden patch will primarily be used to grow super-local produce for our community for sale at the Blue Mountains Food Co-op.

 This inclusive space will also host a variety of workshops, events and social initiatives facilitated by Farm It Forward and The Co-op independently and collaboratively.
 And for our very first of such events, our Market Garden will feature as a demonstration garden in the Co-op-run annual Blue Mountains Edible Garden Trail, coming up on October 15 and 16, 2022